Skill Bursts: Innovation Day Review.

-updated on 15 February 2024
+updated on 08 August 2024

 Gem-Hallett_-Innovation-Day-Quote-gil84

-It goes without saying that if we improve these, we also tackle the dire skill shortage and increase the volume of future talent for Welsh organisations.
+Improving these areas will help tackle the dire skill shortage and increase the volume of future talent for Welsh organisations.

 The Challenge

-🤔 How might we help learners discover their skills gaps and learning needs?
+How might we help learners discover their skills gaps and learning needs?

-🤔How might we motivate learners to engage in skill bursts and complete them?
+How might we motivate learners to engage in skill bursts and complete them?

-🤔How might we provide learners with feedback and recognition for their skill bursts achievements?
+How might we provide learners with feedback and recognition for their skill bursts achievements?

-🤔How might we connect learners with relevant opportunities that match their skills and interests, at the right time?
+How might we connect learners with relevant opportunities that match their skills and interests, at the right time?

-đź’ˇIt has to adopt gamification mechanics, so that learners could enjoy the learning process and be rewarded for their efforts.
+Gamification Mechanics: Learners can enjoy the learning process and be rewarded for their efforts.

 The Process